October 4, 2025

 lowell asbestos mine

 Getting back to the drive to the mine site.
-It was a cool Spring day and not very windy, so there wasn't much concern about breathing in dust from the mine.
-I could only wonder about the homes situated nearby and how the asbestos residue in both the air and the water could be impacting the lives of homeowners in the area.
-The mountains of asbestos waste were massive to say the least.
+It was a cool spring day and not very windy, so there wasn't much concern about breathing in dust from the mine.
+I could only wonder about the homes situated nearby and how the asbestos residue in both the air and the water could be affecting the lives of homeowners in the area.
+The mountains of asbestos waste were massive, to say the least.

 The entire place looked like the surface of the moon or some alien planet.